Company safety incentive programs are critical to the health and safety of your organization. I learned this early on as

-In contrast, companies that implement a leading-indicator safety incentive program see several tangible benefits.
+In contrast, organizations that implement a leading-indicator company safety incentive program see several tangible benefits.
 “Research tells us that each dollar an employer invests in a health and safety plan can save a company $4 to $6,” says Floyd.
 “That means the minimum return on investment an employer can expect from creating a well-defined safety program and culture is 400%.”

-But for many companies that successfully leverage the power of a safety incentive program, the results have been much more dramatic:
+But for many companies that successfully leverage the power of a company safety incentive program, the results have been much more dramatic:

 - Heartland Foods went from 285 lost-time injuries per year to just 14—saving $11,653,000 in the process.

 - Allied Waste has seen a 27% decline in safety-related accidents, reduced claims by 2,520 and saved more than $108 million as a result.

 - Airgas East/Northeast spent $181,500 on their safety incentive program but saved $907,500 in one year.

 Along with reducing accidents, protecting workers, and lowering workers’ compensation costs and legal penalties, there’s another big bonus: Safety incentive programs boost employee morale, productivity and retention.
 With results like these, it’s hard not to imagine the very tangible difference a safety incentive program could make in your organization.
 As a pragmatist might say, “Can you really afford not to implement one?”

 Melissa Gatchel-North is a national Emmy-nominated and award-winning writer who has profiled some of the nation’s most interesting companies and their maverick founders—including FUBU, Hard Candy Cosmetics, Human Genome Sciences and many others.